peter-frentrup/win32-hyper-console/README.md

   - Rectangle selection with pressed Alt key, otherwise line selection.
   - during mark mode: Tab to select next/previous link.
 Space to click current link.
 * Highlight matching bracket
-* surround selection with (...), [...], "..." when one of the delimiters is entered.
+* surround selection with (...), [...], "..." when one of these delimiters is entered.
 * Input history
-* customizable auto-completion with Tab/Shift+Tab/Esc
+* Customizable auto-completion with Tab/Shift+Tab/Esc
-* customizable keyboard shortcuts
+* Customizable keyboard shortcuts

 ### Goals/TODO ###